You can update, or upgrade, an OpenShift Container Platform cluster by using the web console.

 You can find information about available OpenShift Container Platform advisories and updates in the errata section of the Customer Portal.

 Have access to the web console as a user with

 From the web console, click Administration > Cluster Settings and review the contents of the Overview tab.

-For production clusters, ensure that the CHANNEL is set to
+For production clusters, ensure that the CHANNEL is set to the correct channel for

 If the UPDATE STATUS is not Updates Available, you cannot upgrade your cluster.

 The DESIRED VERSION indicates the cluster version that your cluster is running or is updating to.